 Patients with other immune-related adverse reactions should be managed according to the treatment modifications as recommended in Table 1 (see section 4.2).

-Solid organ transplant rejection: Solid organ transplant rejection has been reported in the post-marketing setting in patients treated with PD-1 inhibitors.
+Solid organ transplant rejection has been reported in the post-marketing setting in patients treated with PD-1 inhibitors.
 Treatment with tislelizumab may increase the risk of rejection in solid organ transplant recipients.
 The benefit of treatment with tislelizumab versus the risk of possible organ rejection should be considered in these patients.

 Infusion-related reactions should be managed as recommended in Table 1 (see section 4.2).

-Patients with any of the following conditions were excluded from clinical studies: baseline ECOG performance score greater than or equal to 2; active brain or leptomeningeal metastases; active autoimmune disease or history of autoimmune disease that may relapse; any condition requiring systemic treatment with either corticosteroids (>10 mg/day prednisone or equivalent) or other immunosuppressants within the 14 days prior to study treatment; active or untreated HIV; untreated hepatitis B or hepatitis C carriers; history of interstitial lung disease; administration of live vaccine within the 14 days prior to study treatment; infection requiring systemic therapy within the 14 days prior to study treatment; history of severe hypersensitivity to another monoclonal antibody.
+Patients with any of the following conditions were excluded from clinical studies: baseline ECOG performance status greater than or equal to 2; active brain or leptomeningeal metastases; active autoimmune disease or history of autoimmune disease that may relapse; any condition requiring systemic treatment with either corticosteroids (>10 mg/day prednisone or equivalent) or other immunosuppressants within the 14 days prior to study treatment; active or untreated HIV; untreated hepatitis B or hepatitis C carriers; history of interstitial lung disease; administration of live vaccine within the 14 days prior to study treatment; infection requiring systemic therapy within the 14 days prior to study treatment; history of severe hypersensitivity to another monoclonal antibody.
 In the absence of data, tislelizumab should be used with caution in these populations after careful consideration of the potential benefit/risk on an individual basis.

 Each ml of this medicinal product contains 0.069 mmol (or 1.6 mg) sodium.
 This medicinal product contains 16 mg sodium per 10 ml vial, equivalent to 0.8% of the WHO recommended maximum daily intake of 2 g sodium for an adult.